Write the verbs in brackets in the correct tense.

 He is wearing a pair of jeans and a pullover.

 They aren't coming today because their car has broken down.

-He (not join) the queue today because he doesn't need
+He (not join) the queue today because he doesn't need to buy anything.

-d She (not come) to play cards this afternoon because she is broke.
+She (not come) to play cards this afternoon because she is broke.